-The following table presents operating income for our Natural Gas Distribution and Pipelines and Gathering business segments for the three and six months ended June 30, 2004 and 2005.
-Some amounts from the previous year have been reclassified to conform to the 2005 presentation of the financial statements.
-These reclassifications do not affect consolidated net income.
-For information regarding factors that may affect the future results of operations of our business segments, please read "Risk Factors -- Principal Risk Factors Associated with Our Businesses," " -- Risk Factors Associated with Our Consolidated Financial Condition" and " -- Other Risks" in Item 5 of Part II of this report beginning on page 25.
+The following tables present operating income for our Natural Gas Distribution and Pipelines and Gathering business segments for the three and nine months ended September 30, 2004 and 2005.
+For information regarding factors that may affect the future results of operations of our business segments, please read "Risk Factors -- Principal Risk Factors Associated with Our Businesses," " -- Risk Factors Associated with Our Consolidated Financial Condition" and "-- Other Risks" in Item 5 of Part II of this report beginning on page 26.